-The ProForm Performance 400i treadmill packs a ton of features and a lot of cardio workouts for just $599 plus free shipping.
+The ProForm Performance 400i treadmill packs a ton of features and a lot of cardio programs for a very affordable price...around $599 on sale last time we checked.

 If you're looking for an entry level machine that doesn't skimp on features or capability, look no further than the 400i.